 - The summer holidays begin after the second semester ends and last for 14 weeks (t=38 to 52).
 Then the first semester begins the next year, and so on.

 - Working full time at the grocery store instead of studying full-time pays $20/hr and you can work 35 hours per week.
-Wages are paid at the end of each week.
+Wages are paid at the end of each week and are expected to remain constant in real terms.

 - The discount rate is 9.8% pa.
 All rates and cash flows are real.
 Inflation is expected to be 3% pa.
 All rates are effective annual.